aojeda/headModel/doc/pop_functions.md

 Output:
 `EEG`: EEGLAB's structure where `EEG.etc.src.hmfile` points to the saved head model file (usually located next to the *.set* file) containing the computed forward model.

-This function may or may not pop up a GUI depending on whether the coregistration process is needed.
-Learn more about coregistration [here]((https://github.com/aojeda/headModel/blob/master/doc/coregistration.md)).
+This function may or may not pop up a GUI depending on whether the co-registration process is needed.
+Learn more about co-registration [here]((https://github.com/aojeda/headModel/blob/master/doc/coregistration.md)).

 #### `pop_inverseSolution`
 Use this function for performing the distributed source estimation of non-overlapping and consecutive segments of EEG data, trial by trial using the LORETA inverse method.
-See more about LORETA in its official documentation page [here](http://www.uzh.ch/keyinst/loreta.htm) and also check out our page [here](https://github.com/aojeda/headModel/blob/master/doc/loreta.md).
+See more about LORETA in its official documentation page [here](http://www.uzh.ch/keyinst/loreta.htm).

 ```matlab
 EEG = pop_inverseSolution(EEG, windowSize, saveFull);